 With RadioDJ you have to use a stand-alone encoding solution.

-Using a stand alone encoder solution means RadioDJ can be left alone to do what its does best and that’s AUTOMATE music, promos and jingles.
+Using a stand alone encoding solution means RadioDJ can be left to do what its does best and that’s AUTOMATE your songs, promos and jingles.

-Here are just some of the free Internet radio stream encoders available.
+Here are just some of the free Internet radio streaming encoders available.